 "I learned a little from it - what my body needs.
 I might have just been a little stale, and I think the hard effort in the morning was what I needed.
 Since I've had the back injury, we've had to adjust my training.
 Now I think I've learned that I need that effort.
 I went from a [4 minute] 41 [second time in the qualifier] to a 4'38 - it's a decent chunk."

-Hammer is confident that she can work around the injury and get back to the form which propelled her to two consecutive world championships.
+Hammer is confident that she can work around the injury and get back to the form that propelled her to two consecutive world championships.
 "I have a good team behind me helping me through this.
-I've been lucky I haven't had a lot of obstacles like that in my last two years, and it's really grounded me and made me realize how much I enjoy the moment... the ability to dig in and attack."
+I've been lucky I haven't had a lot of obstacles like that in my last two years, and it's really grounded me and made me realize how much I enjoy the moment, the ability to dig in and attack."

 "It's not an easy road for anybody, getting to the Olympics, and this is something I need to overcome.
 We couldn't be doing anything better than we are."